YaBoyFathoM/video-background-remover-script/README.md

-# Remove Background from Video
+# video Background removal script

+<iframe src="https://drive.google.com/file/d/1iZ9xNHYaWs-7OJUttDnynha7hahGt7wf/preview" width="640" height="480" allow="autoplay"></iframe>

 This Python script uses OpenCV and the rembg library to remove the background from a video.
 It processes each frame of the video, removes the background, and then reassembles the video with the original audio.